-1.5.6 XML Editor
+2.5.6 XML Editor

-Using the XML Editor you can create and edit well-formed XML documents.
+Using the XML Editor, you can create and edit well-formed XML documents.

-i To open the XML Editor create a new XML file or open an already existing file.
+i To open the XML Editor, create a new XML file or open an already existing file.

-The XML Editor's structure
+The Structure of the XML Editor

-There are two views available for the processig of XML documents, the Design view and the Source view.
+There are two views available for the processing of XML documents, the Design view and the Source view.
 You can switch between these to views by using the tabs at the Editor's lower edge.

 The Design view displays the tree structure of the opened XML Design view document as a table.
 In the left column, you find the different nodes, which can be expanded, if child nodes exist.
 In the right column, the node values are displayed.
-The context menu provides the following functions: • Remove: Remove selected node • Add DTD Information: Add a DTD (Document Type Definition) structure information • Edit Namespaces: Edit the node's namespaces • Add Attribute: Add new XML attribute • Add Child: Add child node (element, processing instruction • Add Before: Add node before the selected node Add After: Add node behind the selected node Source view In the XML Editor's Source view you can edit the XML document's source code.
-The editor supports you with the following functions: • Syntax highlighting: Different node types are hinghlighted with colors.
-Check well-formed: XML documents are checked, if they are wellformed when saving. • Syntax completion: The editor suggests elements when you want to insert new nodes • Pretty-Print: Format the XML documents with indents and line breaks to be more readable via the menu Source > Format.
+The context menu provides the following functions: • Remove:Remove selected node • Add DTD Information: Add a DTD (Document Type Definition) structure information • Edit Namespaces: Edit the node's namespaces • Add Attribute: Add new XML attribute • Add Child: Add child node (element, processing instruction • Add Before: Add node before the selected node Add After: Add node behind the selected node In the XML Editor's Source view, you can edit the XML document's Source view source code.
+The editor supports you with the following functions: • Syntax highlighting: Different node types are highlighted with colors. • Check well-formed: XML documents are checked, if they are wellformed when saving. • Syntax completion: The editor suggests elements when you want to insert new nodes • Pretty-Print: Format the XML documents with indents and line breaks to be more readable via the Source > Format menu.

-2 BPMN Process components and their use
+3 BPMN Process components and their use